cladelpino/MoodleAssignmentScripts/README.md

 ## Usage Instructions: FillFoldersFromPool

 1. Generate the folder structure as described before.
+Copy FillFoldersFromPool.bat to the base, original folder you created in step 1 of the Folder Structure Generation.

 2. Create a Pool sub-folder, which will contain all the possible files.